The stage is set for the best golfers in the world to compete for the 146th British Open Championship at Royal Birkdale.

 5. Most Winners By Country

-The United States has produced the most number of British Open Champions, 28 champions with 43 wins in total.
+The United States has produced the most British Open Champions – 28 champions with 43 wins in total.
 Scotland is second on this list with 22 champions and 41 wins.

 6. Most Open Appearances

 South African Gary Player has 42 appearances at the British Open.
 He is a three-time winner of this championship, having won in 1959, ’68 and ’74.
-Apart from his wins, Player has nine Top additional 10’s.
+Apart from his wins, Player has an additional nine Top 10s.

 7. Lowest 18-Hole Score

-There are eight players who have shot 63 at the Open Championship.
+There are ten players who have shot 63 at the Open Championship with both Phil Mickelson and Henrik Stenson recording that record mark last year at Royal Troon.

 63 – Mark Hayes, second round, Turnberry, 1977